okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 # Design Patterns - Gang Of Four

-When it comes to the base Gang Of Four (GOF) Object-Orientated patterns, the design patterns breaks themselves down into three smaller `purposes` (creational, structural, behavioural) and within those purposes can be further broken down into `scope` (class, object).
+When it comes to the base Gang Of Four (GOF) Object-Orientated patterns, the design patterns break themselves down into three smaller `purposes` (creational, structural, behavioural) and within those purposes can be further broken down into `scope` (class, object).

 ## Class vs Object Scope